GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 4. If you're also using the Gluu Server, Gluu can provide more complete end-to-end support if we know both the client and server software;

-5. In addition to a simple JSON/REST API, there are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go.
+5. In addition to a simple JSON/REST API, there are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go;

 6. There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
 More are being added too.
 Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.